 - Covenant Health helps employees prepare for the future with retirement planning workshops and contributions to a defined benefit pension plan or matching RSP (depending on employee group) -- the organization also helps retiring employees transition to life after work with phased-in work options

-- Covenant Health created a dedicated wellness strategy and program to support positive health behaviour at work and at home -- the organization offers workshops on stress management, as well as mental and spiritual wellness, and employs Wellness Champions to encourage self-care
+- Covenant Health created a dedicated wellness strategy and program to support positive healthy behaviour at work and at home -- along with an onsite fitness facility, employees can enroll in workshops on stress management, as well as mental and spiritual wellness or sit down and meet one-on-one with dedicated Wellness Champions

 - Covenant Health supports ongoing development through a number of in-house training initiatives, along with generous tuition subsidies for courses both related and not directly related to their current position

 Melissa Sztym has been an occupational therapist since 2006 at St. Mary's Hospital in Camrose, part of Edmonton-based Covenant Health.
 For the past five years, she has been team lead for the Stroke Early Supported Discharge program, which provides in-home rehabilitation services to stroke survivors who live within an hour's drive of Camrose.

 "It's rewarding to help our clients return to their previous roles and reintegrate into the community," she says.
 "Their recovery often means being able to cook, going for walks, swimming or - because many are farmers - looking after livestock or getting back on the combine."

 Covenant Health is a not-for-profit organization that provides Albertans of all faiths with quality health care based on Catholic values.
 Covenant operates 17 facilities and employs 11,000 people in the province.

 "We have a diverse group of employees providing services across the continuum of health care," says chief executive officer Patrick Dumelie.